Tororoi/astar-pathfinding-js/README.md

 ### Corner Buffer
 - If checked, this prevents diagonal movement around corners.
 Has no effect when used with Manhattan distance, since no diagonals are used with the Manhattan heuristic selected.

+### Map Nodes
+- If checked, not all free tiles will be marked as nodes.
+This means that any tile for which the path can only go in one direction will be automatically progressed in the algorithm.

 ### Sliders
 - Step Delay Slider: Adjusts the amount of time between steps of the algorithm.
 Given in milliseconds.
 - Tile Size Slider: Adjusts the tile size in increments of powers of 2, from 8 to 64.